abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Product category - objects](../11_natural_transformations/product_set.svg)

-Is there a way to make a category from that set?
-Sure, we saw something similar in the chapter about group/monoid products --- we just take all morphisms coming from any of the two categories and replicate them to all pairs that feature some objects from their type signature.
+And, finally, we make a category of that set by taking all morphisms coming from any of the two categories and replicate them to all pairs that feature some objects from their type signature.

 ![Product category](../11_natural_transformations/product_category.svg)